Nanowolf4n/auto-reconnect-vpn/README.md

-Autoconnect / reconnect VPN.
+Autoconnect / reconnect to VPN.
 Script helper for NetworkManager.